ETFs | Education

 ETF liquidity provider’s serve as mediators between brokerage companies and investors.
 They are responsible keeping pricing and markets efficient.

-Any information needed to identify Harbor’s ETFs can be found on our product pages for SIFI and SIHY.
-Harbor believes that active ETFs are a good way to access these compelling investment strategies while potentially being a better tax-advantaged investment.
-All fund materials, including performance information, factsheets, prospectuses, etc. are available on the SIFI and SIHY It is important to note that investors should consult a financial professional, an attorney, or tax professional regarding the investor’s specific situation.
+Any information needed to identify Harbor’s ETFs can be found on our ETF product pages.
+Harbor believes that active ETFs are a good way to access these compelling investment strategies while potentially being a tax-advantaged investment.
+All fund materials, including performance information, factsheets, prospectuses, etc. are available on the ETF product pages.
+It is important to note that investors should consult a financial professional, an attorney, or tax professional regarding the investor’s specific situation.

 Our ETFs are available through various channels including broker-dealers, investment advisers, and other financial services firms, including Envestnet, Fidelity, Pershing, Schwab, TD Ameritrade and more.